 Below are examples of medical sonography:

 Ultrasound is often used by anesthetists for guidance (accuracy) when injecting needles with anesthetic solutions near nerves.

-A doctor can assess the function and state of cardiac valve areas, abnormalities between the left and right side of the heart, valvular regurgitation (blood leaking from valves), as well as working out how well the heart pumps out blood.
+A doctor can assess the function and state of cardiac valve areas, any abnormalities in the left and right side of the heart, valvular regurgitation (blood leaking from valves), and how well the heart pumps out blood.

 Ultrasound in emergency medicine

 The use of ultrasound in emergency medicine has grown considerably over the last two decades.
-In fact, for emergency medicine ultrasound training has become increasingly popular.
+In fact, for emergency medicine, ultrasound training has become increasingly popular.